 - Family services, interventions, court services, and hospital services

-To learn more about the highest quality of addiction therapy services in Tampa, call BoardPrep Recovery Center now at 866.796.4720.
+To learn more about the highest quality of addiction therapy services in Tampa, contact BoardPrep Recovery Center now at 866.796.4720.
 You can put your addiction and mental health problems behind you with BoardPrep Recovery Center treatment.